How COVID-19 is Accelerating Digital Health Engagement for Senior Patients

 While ensuring that senior patients do not delay care is always a priority, this imperative has grown in significance for this vulnerable population.
 Access to digital scheduling tools helps older patients avoid the frustration of unanswered phone calls and facilitates their access to telehealth services during the pandemic.
 Online scheduling technology will continue to enhance their care access once the threat subsides.

-Engaging patients with timely, reliable information during times of uncertainty provides peace-of-mind now and builds trust in healthcare organizations for the future.
+Engaging senior patients with timely, reliable information during times of uncertainty provides peace-of-mind now and builds trust in healthcare organizations for the future.
 While the trajectory of COVID-19 remains unpredictable, healthcare providers can support most patients, including those who are considered high-risk, with digital outreach.
 This type of outreach may include appointment reminders, policy notifications related to COVID-19, alerts to schedule a preventive or follow-up a virtual or in-person appointment, and other custom messaging.

 Many older patients already rely on digital reminders.
 According to an Accenture survey, 72% of seniors get reminders to do things to maintain their health.